egreiner/FluentSeq/README.md

 FluentSeq provides a fluent interface for creating easy-to-read sequences, eliminating the need for lengthy if/else statements.
-The library is written in C# 14 and targets .NET Standard 2.0 (.NET (Core) and .NET Framework).
+The library is written in C# 14 and targets .NET Standard 2.0 (.NET and .NET Framework).

 FluentSeq is the successor of IegTools.Sequencer